Olard/JavaStateMachine/README.md

 # JavaStateMachine
-Finite State Machine with a nice API written in Java This is a port of https://github.com/UnterrainerInformatik/FiniteStateMachine
+Finite State Machine with a nice API written in Java.

+This is a port of https://github.com/UnterrainerInformatik/FiniteStateMachine